ASA1976/Procedure/readme.md

 The header is named 'function' and can either be included in a source project tree or installed as a standard system header file.
-The header file strictly contains one name space of templates which are unused unless their scope is referenced after their inclusion.
+The header file strictly contains one name space with templates which are unused unless their scope is referenced after their inclusion.

 In order to call any stored procedure, one uses a template instance of the